Audit Committee

 2.2 The Committee may sub-delegate any or all of its powers and authority as it sees fit, including, without limitation, the establishment of sub-committees to analyse particular issues and to report back to the Committee.

-2.4 The Committee is authorised to seek any information it requires from any employee of the Society in order to perform its duties or call any employee to be questioned at a meeting of the Committee as and when required.
+2.4 The Committee is authorised to seek any information it requires from any employee of the Group in order to perform its duties or call any employee to be questioned at a meeting of the Committee as and when required.

 2.6 The Committee Chair and the Society Secretary are authorised by the Board to review and approve any non-material change required to be made to these Terms of Reference.
 Any such change shall be reported to the Board.